Marlborough Mall: Marlborough Town Square expansion

+Triple Theatre

+A multiplex theatre opened in the mall on February 18, 1977, showing first run motion pictures on three screens and many of the amenities included in the theatre were the first of their kind in Calgary, including the addition of wheelchair ramp and handicapped washrooms.

 21st Century renovations

-In 2005 the mall underwent a total interior renovation that saw the addition of new tile, additional skylights, and a new mall corridor to access an expansion of Wal-Mart that allowed the addition of several small retailers and the Simpsons-Sears Renamed to Sears.
+In 2005 the mall underwent a total interior renovation that saw the addition of new tile, additional skylights, and a new mall corridor to access an expansion of Walmart that allowed the addition of several small retailers and the Simpsons-Sears renamed to Sears.
 Construction of a modest, 10000 sqft expansion began in the summer of 2010 and involved the addition of a loading dock and space for three new retailers; construction was completed in December 2010.
 The parking lot has also been reduced from its 3,500+ vehicle capacity by the addition of stand-alone restaurant and fast-food retail spaces on the west side lot between 2014 and 2016.

+A new, net-zero BMO Bank Location expansion is expected to open in 2026.

 Tenants

 On the day Marlborough Mall opened, four Woolco locations opened across Canada, bringing the total to 47.
 The Marlborough Woolco had a Red Grille restaurant and automotive centre.

-A western Canadian toy chain known as Tops'n Toys had a store in the mall until the early 1990s, when US retailers like Wal-Mart and Toys R Us began competing in the Canadian market.
+A western Canadian toy chain known as Tops'n Toys had a store in the mall until the early 1990s, when US retailers like Walmart and Toys R Us began competing in the Canadian market.
 "These US giants bought their toys in volume directly from the manufacturers, and regularly sold certain toys at below cost to attract customers to the stores."